 CHILDREN: ♦♦ – The quarry has some very steep slopes and is overgrown, so is not recommended for children.

 ACCESS: ♦♦♦ – The quarry is easy to find with parking nearby.
 The problem is getting to the last remaining section of bedrock that is not overgrown.
 You will need to climb up a slope covered in brambles.

 TYPE: –This is an old quarry that is now almost overgrown.
 Fossils are found in the quarry face bedrock and scree, although the scree is mostly overgrown.

 This old quarry was once rich in ammonites, echinoids, belemnites, sponges and molluscs.
 One particular zone is full of Scaphites and is still visible today.
 This occurs in the higher beds, and includes the common binodosus and rare examples of its dimorph, Scaphites inflatus.

 Unfortunately, today, the bedrock of this quarry is mostly covered.
 Some shells can be collected from the slopes of the quarry, but work will be required in clearing these using a pick.

-The rocks at Bessingby Quarry are part of the Sewerby Member of the Flamborough Chalk Formation (Lower Campanian).
+The rocks at Bessingby Quarry are part of the Flamborough Chalk Formation (Lower Campanian) from the White Chalk Subgroup.
 The chalk that is still visible covers the following zones in order of appearance from top to bottom: thinly bedded chalk; Sphnenoceramue patootenole, Inoceramus lingua, Orange Marl (Upper), Orbithynchis sp and Grange Marl (Upper), with further zones now overgrown.

 Common sense and safety should always be given priority at all sites.
 There are two important safety notes for this location: the first is to be aware of falling rocks and hard hats are recommended at all times; and the second is to use care when climbing the small cliff, as it is very steep and you can easily slip and fall.